This photo was taken in 1909 on a very special occasion. They were the first Athlone people to receive the new old-age pension.

 Note the attire on the people in the photograph.
 Compare what ‘old’ women wore then with the style and color of the lovely clothes we wear nowadays.

-In this photograph (taken just before the Covid crisis) most of us are over 60.
+In this photograph most of us are over 60.
 My two elderly aunts in the photo are in their mid-90s.
 Both aunts remember their grandmother very well.
 This grandmother was born around the same time as the old pensioners, in the first photograph - just before the famine.
-Whenever I think of this fact it bring to my mind that the awful Irish famine was not so long ago.
+Whenever I think of this fact it brings to my mind that the awful Irish famine was not so long ago.

 Ireland was under British rule then.
 Custume Place, Pearse Street, and Connolly Street are the names of these places now.